What is Monero (XMR)?

 TLDR

-Monero (XMR) is a decentralized, open-source cryptocurrency designed from the ground up to be private, fungible, and censorship-resistant digital cash.
+Monero (XMR) is a decentralized, open-source cryptocurrency designed from the ground up to enable private, untraceable, and censorship-resistant digital cash transactions.

-1. Private by default – Every transaction automatically hides the sender, receiver, and amount, unlike transparent chains like Bitcoin.
+1. Privacy by default – Every transaction automatically hides the sender, recipient, and amount, ensuring strong fungibility where no coin can be blacklisted.

 Deep Dive